 The Miners later lived in Mill Run, Normalville and Indian Head, all nearby communities in the mountains of Fayette County.
 By 1920, remaining in Springfield Township, they had six children at home, along with brother in law Weldon Nicholson.
 Both Frank and Weldon were laborers for the Grimm Mine.
 Residing just a few households away were Frank's sister and brother in law, Irene and James Welsh and children, and their brother Clyde Miner and his wife Jane and family.

-Frank and Ida later divorced.
-She remarried, to Orville W. Imel (1904- ? ), the son of Charles Grant and Ida (Whipkey) Imel.
+The divorce was granted.
+Ida eventually married for a second time to Orville W. Imel (1904- ? ), the son of Charles Grant and Ida (Whipkey) Imel.
 Ida and Orville resided in Normalville, Fayette County.

 Frank was employed at Fallingwater by the owners, Edgar J. and Liliane Kaufmann, from the 1930s until his untimely death in 1956.
 His brothers Lester and Ralph also worked at Fallingwater for many years.
-The projects Frank was involved in are described in papers found in the Fallingwater archives during research in 2004.
-Among the projects were were:
+The projects Frank was involved in are described in papers found in the Fallingwater archives during research by the founder of this website in 2004.
+Among the projects were:

 ...
 Steps at Fallingwater, painting the swimming pool pipe, working on driveways and the dam, and tearing down the Watson house (Sept.
 12, 1955); a pipeline from the greenhouse to the garden (Nov.
 8, 1955); working at the barn near Ethel Clinton Appel's house (Jan.
 23, 1956); sanding floors and removing a door of the Merle Taylor house (April 17, 1956).